-Although both financing methods involve receiving and repaying a sum of money, merchant cash advances are not the same as loans.
+Although both financing methods involve receiving and repaying money, merchant cash advances are not the same as loans.
 Rather, the business receives an advance against its future credit card sales, and the provider draws money from the business’s future credit card transactions as repayment.
 Payments are made daily or sometimes weekly.

-"We’ve seen customers who have taken out merchant cash advances and are paying an APR north of 150 percent and not even knowing it,” Hecht said.
+Jared Hecht, partner at Magellan Ventures, which provides venture capital and private equity services, said users of advances often don’t realize the true cost.
+“We’ve seen customers who have taken out merchant cash advances and are paying an APR north of 150 percent and not even knowing it,” Hecht said.

 Because an advance does not require set monthly payments, a business will pay more when sales are good and less when sales are down.
-This can help to avoid cash crunches that might be more frequent with set monthly payments.
+This can help businesses avoid cash crunches that might be more frequent with set monthly payments.

 “A merchant cash advance can be tempting, but there are numerous pitfalls that can leave small business owners in poor financial shape,” Kiisel added.

-The owner will often have to personally guarantee the loan and may have to provide additional collateral.
-For instance, a loan to buy factory equipment may be secured by the equipment, or by a lien against the factory building.
+The owner will often have to guarantee the loan personally and may have to provide additional collateral.
+For instance, a loan to buy factory equipment may be secured by the equipment or by a lien against the factory building.